Second EDSA Revolution: Background

 More calls for resignation came from Manila Cardinal Archbishop Jaime Sin, the Catholic Bishops Conference of the Philippines, former Presidents Corazon Aquino and Fidel Ramos, and Vice President Gloria Macapagal Arroyo (who had resigned her cabinet position of Secretary of the Department of Social Welfare and Development).
 Cardinal Sin's statement read, "In the light of the scandals that besmirched the image of presidency, in the last two years, we stand by our conviction that he has lost the moral authority to govern."
 More resignations came from Estrada's cabinet and economic advisers, and other members of congress defected from his ruling party.
+Congressman Rene Magtubo of the partylist Sanlakas called for the resignation of both Estrada and Arroyo, the latter for the vice president to show solidarity with the opposition and join demonstrations; his call was criticized by activist and Bayan secretary general Teodoro Casiño as seeking to "drive a wedge in the united front against Estrada."

 On November 13, 2000, the House of Representatives led by Speaker Manuel Villar transmitted the Articles of Impeachment, signed by 115 representatives, to the Senate.
 This caused shakeups in the leadership of both houses of congress.
 The impeachment trial was formally opened on November 20, with twenty-one senators taking their oaths as judges, and Supreme Court Chief Justice Hilario Davide, Jr. presiding.
 The trial began on December 7.

 The day-to-day trial was covered on live television and received the highest viewing rating, mostly by the broadcasting giant ABS-CBN at the time.
 Among the highlights of the trial was the testimony of Clarissa Ocampo, senior vice president of Equitable PCI Bank, who testified that she was one foot away from Estrada when he signed the name "Jose Velarde" on documents involving a ₱500 million investment agreement with their bank in February 2000.